sensi/SensiYamlGuiBundle/README.md

 Finally create your yml config file and add them under managed_files.
 After that, the files are editable by calling following path in your browser: /yamlgui/list or /yamlgui/edit/{file_name}

+## Translations

+If you wana translate your config key labels to a human readable name you can create a translation file in *app/Resources/translations/sensi_yaml_gui.<language_key>.yml*.
+This file can extends the original translation file with your custom translations.